Alx3dp/Greenboy_Extruder_V2_original_fans/README.md

+!!
+I am currently working on a better V3 design that has significant improvements over this V2 design.
+I should be able to release that within about one week, so by the 27th of July. !!

 This is an alternate printhead for the Greenboy3d Pellet Extruder
 <br>
 The goal of this project is to offer an alternate printhead to the original one with a multitude of improvements whith minimal extra parts needed over the kit the extruder comes with.